fhirstarterjs/ehr/README.md

-Browser (public) clients cannot safely refresh SMART tokens, so `fhirStarter()` schedules a timer for the token's fixed expiry and emits the `"expired"` status when it fires — regardless of whether you use the components:
+Browser (public) clients cannot safely refresh SMART tokens, so `fhirStarter()` schedules a timer for the token's fixed expiry and emits the `"expired"` status when it fires, regardless of whether you use the components:

 ```ts
 import { fhirStarter, onStatus } from "@fhirstarter/ehr"